 Generating appropriate files for design, verification, and software teams

-As introduced in March, Agnisys SoC Enterprise™ is a flexible and customizable environment for design assembly that meets all the requirements discussed above.
+As introduced in March, Agnisys IDS-Integrate™ is a flexible and customizable environment for design assembly that meets all the requirements discussed above.
 It helps create, package, integrate, and reuse IPs and SoCs.
 It is fully compliant with the IP-XACT (IEEE 1685-2014) standard used by many IP providers to document their designs.
 As an enterprise-level solution, it can support design teams spread around the world and integrate their IP blocks into the full SoC.
-It supports a command mode through text-based APIs and a GUI mode fully integrated within Agnisys IDS NextGen™.
+It supports a command mode through text-based APIs and a GUI mode fully integrated within Agnisys IDesignSpec™ GDI.

 The Agnisys solutions do more than assemble existing blocks; they can actually generate multiple forms of IP in register-transfer-level (RTL) format.
-Agnisys IDesignSpec™ generates RTL for registers and memories based on designer specifications.
-The SLIP-G™ library from Agnisys provides RTL generators for standard IP blocks such as GPIO, I2C Master, a timer, and a programmable interrupt controller (PIC).
+Agnisys IDesignSpec™ GDI generates RTL for registers and memories based on designer specifications.
+The IDS-IPGen™ tool from Agnisys provides RTL generators for standard IP blocks such as GPIO, I2C Master, a timer, and a programmable interrupt controller (PIC).
 All of these are easily customizable and configurable to meet user requirements.
-SoC Enterprise automatically integrates and connects all these blocks in the SoC using its Smart Assembler technology.
+IDS-Integrate automatically integrates and connects all these blocks in the SoC using its Smart Assembler technology.

-For standard buses such as AHB and APB, SoC Enterprise can generate RTL aggregators, bridges, and multiplexors as needed to meet the required architecture for the SoC.
+For standard buses such as AHB and APB, IDS-Integrate can generate RTL aggregators, bridges, and multiplexors as needed to meet the required architecture for the SoC.
 For example, the AHB interfaces on two IP blocks can be aggregated into a single bus to connect to chip pins.
-Similarly, if the design includes an IP block using AHB and IP blocks with APB interfaces, SoC Enterprise can automatically generate an AHB-to-APB bus bridge between the high-speed system bus and the lower-speed peripheral bus.
+Similarly, if the design includes an IP block using AHB and IP blocks with APB interfaces, IDS-Integrate can automatically generate an AHB-to-APB bus bridge between the high-speed system bus and the lower-speed peripheral bus.
 Smart Assembler automatically integrates and connects these blocks as well.

 Smart Assembler can also automatically connect custom design blocks.
-The user can select a set of ports on a block and direct SoC Enterprise to automatically create the template for a new block with the same set of (mirrored) ports and then connect the two blocks.
-Smart Assembler can also connect existing blocks with mirrored ports and can even connect arbitrary blocks if the user provides a list of connections to be made.
-These capabilities provide a highly efficient way to populate the SoC with interconnected IP even before the RTL functionality is fully specified.
-The user can also have SoC Enterprise “promote” selected ports to the top level so that they can become chip pins.
+The user can select a set of ports on a block and direct IDS-Integrate to automatically create the template for a new block with the same set of (mirrored) ports and then connect the two blocks.
+Smart Assembler connects existing blocks with mirrored ports and can link arbitrary blocks if the user supplies a list of connections.
+These capabilities provide a highly efficient way to populate the SoC with interconnected IPs even before the RTL functionality is fully specified.
+The user can also have IDS-Integrate “promote” selected ports to the top level so that they can become chip pins.

 The size and complexity of today’s SoCs demand automation for many aspects of design and verification.
 Chip assembly, including the connection of design blocks, is a prime target for increased designer efficiency and faster time to market.
-SoC Enterprise provides an industry-leading solution.
+IDS-Integrate provides an industry-leading solution.
 Effective IP and subsystem reuse is possible with the flexible, customizable, and configurable generators from Agnisys.
-SoC Enterprise also supports reuse in verification, firmware, and software by generating appropriate files for those teams.
+IDS-Integrate also supports reuse in verification, firmware, and software by generating appropriate files for those teams.
 Chip development is faster, better, and less expensive with this advanced automation.

-More information on SoC Enterprise and Smart Assembler is available in a webinar, part of an extensive series covering a broad range of design and verification topics.
+More information on IDS-Integrate and Smart Assembler is available in a webinar, part of an extensive series covering a broad range of design and verification topics.
 Details and registration instructions are available here.